-First, know that with the Winter ‘20 release (which happens in October 2019, mind you) you will still get to control who gets access to Lightning in your Salesforce instance.
+First, know that you will still get to control who gets access to Lightning in your Salesforce instance.
 That means, yes, Classic will still be accessible to your users.
 But the fact that Lightning will be turned on in all orgs also means that you shouldn’t ignore Lightning very much longer.
 It’s important to begin the transition to Lightning today, and that starts with educating yourself about what Lightning is and begin making a transition plan using the resources available to you.

 So let’s dig deeper into what this Critical Update actually means, and discuss how you can start taking steps to transition to Lightning.